10 Tips on Conducting a Winning Cross Examination

 McComas illustrates the value in questioning the witness while making eye contact with the jury, so as to make them feel as if they're posing the questions themselves.
 This method puts the lawyer in the role of questioning witnesses on behalf of the jury, seeking the truth rather than acting as an advocate for one party.
 The witness must now answer to 13 people, 12 of whom he or she must convince.
 Maintaining eye contact also gives an otherwise distracted juror a reason to pay attention to what is occurring in the trial.
 When done correctly, cross examining a witness as a representative of the jury can also build rapport.

-Dynamic Cross Examination largely discredits Irving Younger's 10 Commandments of Cross Examination.
-In particular, it discards the commonly accepted rule to "never ask a question you don't already know the answer to" by only asking leading questions.
+Dynamic Cross Examination largely discredits Irving Younger's 10 Commandments of Cross Examination as does Patrick Malone, in Trial Guides' best selling cross examination book, The Fearless Cross Examiner.
+Both books discard Irving Younger's commonly accepted rule to "never ask a question you don't already know the answer to" by only asking leading questions.
 Keeping the witness and jury engaged with leading questions can be difficult, especially when the cross examining attorney's instinct is to look down at their notes.
-The more prepared you are with easy to reference outlines and a neatly organized trial binder, the easier it is to achieve success in cross.
+The more prepared you are with easy to reference outlines and an organized trial binder, the easier it is to achieve success in cross.
 With trial skills so rare on both the plaintiff and defense sides, the opposing party might interpret your confidence and preparation as a threat and settle the case during trial when their witnesses fall apart on the stand.

 The importance of eye contact with the witness during cross does have clear benefits.
 You must see the witness’s facial expressions and emotion in order to catch them in a lie.
 In Cross Examination Handbook, by Ronald H. Clark, George R. (Bob) Deckle, Sr. and William S. Bailey, legendary trial attorney F. Lee Bailey, who famously joined O.J.
 Simpson’s “dream team” in The People of the State of California v.
 Orenthal James Simpson, illustrates a great example of masterful eye-contact during his impeachment of Detective Mark Fuhrman during cross-examination.

 F. Lee Bailey’s questioning of Detective Fuhrman concerning his racist remarks shows how O.J.
-Simpson’s Dream Team won what is widely considered the most famous trial of the 20th century by attacking the credibility of the police.
-In the video you can see Bailey’s laser-beam focus on the adverse witness as he first lays a foundation of trust with his gentle manner.
+Simpson’s Dream Team won what is widely considered the most famous trial of the 20th century by attacking the credibility of the police investigation.
+In the video of the cross examination, you can see Bailey’s laser-beam focus on the adverse witness as he first lays a foundation of trust with a gentle manner.
 He is exceptionally well prepared and his questions are deliberate and swift—leading the witness to destroy his own credibility.
 It is as if Mark Fuhrman didn't know the contradictory "Fuhrman tapes" even existed, despite him knowing he had made 13 hours of recordings between 1985-1994 using racist slurs and admitting that planting evidence was common at the Los Angeles Police Department.

 In one of his several books, Excellence in Cross Examination, F. Lee Bailey recommends that in order to maintain eye contact, the cross-examiner must cross-examine without notes.
 In order to do this effectively you must know your case intimately.
 If you need to look at your notes, you should pause and go back to your table to do so.
 Continue to question the witness while maintaining eye-contact once you are ready.
 The importance of preparing for witness testimony cannot be stressed enough.
 When preparing for your next deposition or trial, keep this advice in mind if you want to conduct an effective cross examination.